von Neumann measurement and quantum phase estimation of block-encoded Hamiltonians: Qubitization and QET

-To keep more similarity to the QSP case, I instead promote the $W$ operation to a controlled operation on $C_{+}W$ for even polynomials, which is single-ancilla QSP in \cite{low_hamiltonian_2019}.
+We now promote the $W$ operation to a controlled operation on $C_{+}W$ for even polynomials, which is single-ancilla QSP in \cite{low_hamiltonian_2019}.
 In this case, a global phase is allowed on $W$, so $e^{i\Phi}W$ is the qubitized block-encoding used.
 The QET circuit for Chebyshev polynomials is then

 One can actually implement more general rotations than $Z_{\phi}$, or subsume the control basis change into $Z$, resulting in a circuit with $C_1W$ and gates with $1$-qubit parameterized rotations $R(\phi)$.
-The QSP convention from \cite{Haah2019product} immediately extends to the direct product notation for QET, and the most general QSP convention of \cite{motlagh_generalized_2023} allows any $U(2)$ rotation to be used, and is extendable to QET or QSVT\footnote{Recall that in QSVT, the rotation around block-subspaces is usually done on the rotation gates, rather than on the block-encoding.} \cite{sunderhauf2023generalizedquantumsingularvalue}.
+The QSP convention from \cite{Haah2019product} immediately extends to the direct product notation for QET, and the most general QSP convention of \cite{motlagh_generalized_2023} allows any $U(2)$ rotation to be used (and is extendable to QET or QSVT).
 One must take care that the QSP+ circuit design of choice admits polynomials of the desired form.